 Research shows that infants with hearing problems that are not known or addressed before they’re 6 months old may have trouble with speech and language as they get older.
 But if any hearing problems are found and addressed before 6 months, a child’s speech and language should develop at a normal pace.
 That’s why early testing is so important.

 You might think your baby’s hearing is fine when it isn’t.
 Hearing loss can be subtle.

 Many babies with hearing loss can hear some things, but they might not hear enough things to help them learn language.
-For instance, your little one may cry when she hears a door slam or a smoke alarm go off, but that doesn’t mean that she can hear a whisper or someone talking at normal volume.
+For instance, your little one may cry when they hear a door slam or a smoke alarm go off, but that doesn’t mean that they can hear a whisper or someone talking at normal volume.

 Types of Tests

 Both tests are ideal for spotting hearing problems in newborns.
 They are called the auditory brainstem response (ABR) test and the otoacoustic emissions (OAE) test.

 ABR: This method finds out whether or not your baby’s hearing nerves, which carry sound from each of their ears to their brain, work well.